 Step 1: Install the ASK CLI

 In this step, you use npm to install the version of the ASK CLI that supports Alexa Conversations.
+Version 2.29 or later is recommended.
 For details, see Quick Start: Alexa Skills Kit Command Line Interface (ASK CLI).

-To install the beta version of the ASK CLI, enter the following command.
+To install the latest public version of the ASK CLI, at the command prompt, enter the following command.